 Himalayan coffee is a specialty coffee from a few regions near the Himalayas, the large mountain chain that crosses through multiple countries and acts as a natural border between Nepal and China.
 The Himalayas have a lot of shaded areas and predictable temperatures, especially regions in Nepal that have the best locations to grow coffee.

 While there are many coffee farms within Nepal, the most popular regions for Himalayan-grown coffee are Lalitpur, Kavre, Palpa, and Gulmi.
 Some of the best-tasting, highest-quality coffee comes from these districts, rivaling other specialty coffee like Jamaican Blue Mountain coffee.
-Nepalese coffee farmers plant their coffee plants at elevation in the Himalayan mountains, around 2,000 – 6,000 feet above sea level.
+Nepalese coffee farmers plant their coffee plants at an elevation in the Himalayan mountains, around 2,000 – 6,000 feet above sea level.

 How is Himalayan Coffee Harvested and Processed?